s-4-m-a-n/365-days-of-ML-challenge/daily_logs.md

 # Day 20
 ✅ Daily logs
 - Today I implemented venilla encoder-decoder without attention mechanism architecture, still need to cleanup and add few think as well as will add proper documentation tomorrow.

+# Day 21
+✅ Daily logs
+- Completed remaing part of seq2seq model for language translator and trained the model on larger dataset (still on going)
+- Went through CLIP paper, and prepare a summary of it